lhagen-isb/draft_notebooks/How_to_use_ISB-CGC_APIs.md

 An API or application-programming interface is a software intermediary that allows two applications to talk to each other.
-In other words, an API is the messenger that delivers your request to the provider that you’re requesting it from and then delivers the response back to you.
+In other words, an API is the messenger that delivers your request to the provider that you’re requesting it from and then delivers the response back to you [(Wikipedia)](https://en.wikipedia.org/wiki/Application_programming_interface).
-[(Wikipedia)](https://en.wikipedia.org/wiki/Application_programming_interface).
 Each action that an API can take is called an “endpoint”.